gaborbernat/bernat-tech/content/posts/type-hints/index.md

       self.elements.append(element)
 ```

-and instead add another file with `pyi` extension right beside it:
+and instead, add another file with `pyi` extension right beside it:

 ```python
 # a.pyi alongside a.py